timtimkaaa/MyObsidianRepoo/Projects in Progress/GUX Grocery locator/Personas and user stories.md

 <hr>
 ### User stories

-Dmitryi: As a single young student, I want to choose groceries efficiently, so that I can save money and find the exact things I need.
+Dmitryi: As a single young student, I want to choose and compare groceries efficiently, so that I can save money and find the exact things I need.

 Katarzyna: As a busy working person, I want to quickly plan and find groceries, so that I can save time and frustration.